draeger-lab/refinegems/README.md

 # refinegems
 `refinegems` is a python package inteded to help with the curation of genome-scale metabolic models (GEMS).

+To access the updated documentation please enter `<path to refinegems>/refinegems/docs/build/html/index.html` into your favourite browser.
+As soon as the repository is made public this will be moved to a standalone website.

 ## Overview

 Currently `refinegems` can be used for the investigation of a GEM, it can complete the following tasks: